airr-community/ogrdb/scripts/readme.md

 Although partis must be run twice - once without the presto-output option, and once with it - it will use cached information provided other parameters remain the same, so that the overall impact on run time is low.
 Typical processing steps are shown below.
 Note that --presto-output requires an IMGT-gapped V-gene germline file.
-This can be extracted from the full germline library downloaded from IMGT, but partis will report as an error any duplicated identical sequences: duplicates must be removed from the file before processing will complete successfully.
+This can be extracted from the full germline library downloaded from IMGT (see 'Prerequisites above), but partis will report as an error any duplicated identical sequences: duplicates must be removed from the file before processing will complete successfully.

 ```